Atomic-Potato/Rotten-Potato-OUTDATED/README.md

-**This 'read me' files contains a history of all prototypes and milestones of previous versions of the game as nice gifs and some text :)**
+**This 'read me' file contains a history of all prototypes and milestones of previous versions of the game as nice gifs and some text :)**

 # Untitled Potato Game
 The game aims to be a fast paced 2D top down game about potatoes with dashing being your main fighting mechanic